telerik/blazor-docs/components/chart/events.md

 ## OnSeriesClick

 The `OnSeriesClick` event fires as a response to the user click on a `<ChartSeries>`.

+## OnDrilldown

+The `OnDrilldown` event is triggered when the [drilldown functionality is executed]({%slug chart-drilldown%}).
+The handler of this event accepts a `ChartDrilldownEventArgs` object as a parameter.
+You can access the name of the series that is drilled down (clicked) through the `SeriesName` property of the event arguments object.

 Below you can find: